jwatson-CO-edu/SPARROW/README.md

 1. Begin simply, and add justifiable complexity with caution!

 # Purpose & Roadmap

-## Phase 1: Learn Computer Language Design via Scheme -- SPARROW
+### Phase 1: Learn Computer Language Design via Scheme -- SPARROW
 1. Parsing & Syntax
 1. Program Blocks
 1. Memory Management & Garbage Collection

+### Phase 2: **FINCH Transition**: What are you even doing?
+1. Establish design goals
+1. Gather ideas and thoughts
+1. Attain knowledge and wisdom concerning programming language design and Implementation

+### Phase 3: **FINCH Implementation**
+1. Decide which Phase 2 ideas are most important
+1. Construct a flow-based language and the structure to support it
+    - No stacks

+### Phase N: Language 3
+1. Create a language that has the current basic structures of machine cognition as first-class structures
+1. Make lashing those structures together ergonomic and straightforward

 # `DEV PLAN`